 A lemon blueberry bread recipe

 This is more than a keto blueberry bread with almond flour!
-It is actually a lemon and blueberry bread with a touch of ginger.
-I simply believe that this trio of flavor are evenly delicious.
+It is actually lemon and blueberry bread with a touch of ginger.
+I believe that this trio of flavor is heavenly delicious.
 Of course, feel free to play with the spices in here.
-If you don’t like ginger you can also try cardamom or cinnamon!
+If you don’t like ginger, you can also try cardamom or cinnamon!

-This lemon blueberry bread recipe is very much inspired by my keto lemon pound recipe.
-Obviously all my recipes are inspired by each others, few twist appears to make them different and perfect every time.
-This recipe has a similar buttery pound cake texture to my previous lemon cake recipe.
-However the addition of spices, crunchy sliced almonds and blueberry make the whole bread different and much more delicious for breakfast.
+This recipe has a similar buttery-pound-cake texture to my previous lemon cake recipe.
+However the addition of spices, crunchy sliced almonds, and blueberry make the whole bread different and delicious for breakfast.

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!

-Preheat oven to 180C (350F).
-Line a loaf pan 9 inches x 5 inches with a piece of parchment paper.
-Slightly oil the paper to make sure the pound cake don't stick to the pan.
+Preheat oven to 180°C (350°F).
+Line a loaf 9-inch x 5-inch pan with a piece of parchment paper.
+Lightly oil the paper to make sure the pound cake doesn't stick to the pan.
 Set aside.

-In a medium size mixing bowl beat eggs and sweetener for 30 seconds, until combined.
+In a medium-sized mixing bowl, beat eggs and sweetener for 30 seconds until combined.
 Set aside.

-In a large mixing bowl stir together almond flour, coconut flour, xanthan gum, baking powder and ground ginger (if you like ginger! or don't add)
+In a large mixing bowl, stir together almond flour, coconut flour, xanthan gum, baking powder, and ground ginger (if you like ginger).

-Pour the beaten egg mixture, melted coconut oil (not hot or it will cook your eggs), lemon juice, vanilla onto the flour blend.
-Stir with a wooden spoon until all the ingredients are evenly combined together.
+Pour the beaten egg mixture, melted coconut oil (not hot, or it will cook your eggs), lemon juice, vanilla onto the flour blend.
+Stir with a wooden spoon until all the ingredients are evenly combined.

 Stir in fresh blueberries and transfer the blueberry bread batter onto the prepared loaf pan.